nomad-coe/greenX/docs/gx_ac.md

 ### Convergence with Number of Padé Parameters
-The three model functions described above were tested with three different configurations of the GX-AC component:
+The three model functions described above were tested with four different configurations of the GX-AC component:

 - `"plain-64bit"`:  Thiele Padé algorithm using double-precision floating-point representation.
 - `"greedy-64bit"`: Thiele Padé with a **greedy algorithm** and double-precision floating-point representation.
 - `"plain-128bit"`: Thiele Padé algorithm using **quadruple-precision** (128 bit) floating points (internally).
+- `"greedy-128bit"`: Thiele Padé with a **greedy algorithm** and **quadruple-precision** floating-point representation.

-We also performed tests with a fourth configuration, "greedy-128bit" (greedy algorithm and quadruple precision), but found that the performance is similar to "plain-128bit".
+We found that the performance of "greedy-128bit" is similar to "plain-128bit".
 Therefore, the fourth configuration is not reported in Fig. **XX**.

 Figure **XX** (left column) shows the real part of the exact model functions and their corresponding Padé approximants, calculated with 128 parameters, for the three different configurations.
 The right column of Figure **XX** reports the error of the AC with respect to the number of Padé  parameters. **@Moritz can you just add the equation for the error?** The error is defined as the residual sum between the values obtained from the Padé model and the exact analytic reference function.